-Global Focus Seminars on relevant topics will be presented Monday and Tuesday by Don and Sarah Jones, Thursday by Amy Nielson and Friday by Jeff King.
+Global Focus Seminars will be presented by International Workers on Monday, Tuesday, Thursday and Friday at 10:45.
 There will be a Ladies luncheon on Wednesday and a Men’s breakfast on Friday.

-For additional information and to download an informative brochure with a schedule of activities, download a Family Camp Brochure.
+For additional information and to download an informative brochure with a schedule of activities, click on Family Camp Brochure.

-We invite you to forward this page anyone who may have interest in Summit Grove and attending Family Camp.
-Churches are also encouraged to forward this page to their congregational email addresses.
+We invite you to forward this to anyone who may have interest in Summit Grove and attending Family Camp.
+Churches are encouraged to forward newsletters to their congregational email addresses.

 A Campers Perspective